Thromboprophylaxis Guidelines for Cranial or Spinal Patients Managed by Neurosurgeons

 All patients should be fitted with anti-embolism stockings (AES) on admission (unless they are contraindicated) and should continue to wear them until they no longer have significantly reduced mobility.
 If AES are contraindicated medical staff should prescribe intermittent pneumatic compression devices (unless contraindicated).

-Both products are of porcine origin.
-If patients refuse LMWH based on religious or other grounds the synthetic product fondaparinux may be used 2.5mg s/c injection once a day if creatinine clearance > 50ml/min or 1.5mg s/c injection if creatinine clearance 20-50ml/min.
+If patients refuse LMWH based on religious or other grounds the synthetic product fondaparinux may be used, 2.5mg s/c injection once a day if creatinine clearance > 50ml/min or 1.5mg s/c injection if creatinine clearance 20-50ml/min.
 Do not use if the patient has a latex allergy.

 All patients started on any type of heparin should have a baseline platelet count performed.